meredoschi/gradcert/README.md

 Its production version (which contains additional code) has been running since April 2016 with generally positive feedback from users.

 ## ABOUT

-   This is the first international version, so I am still in the process of translating, revising and refactoring some of the code.
+   I am still in the process of revising and refactoring some of the code for this international version.

+   I have manually translated many of the i18n files and keys from Portuguese to English and are included in this update.
+   However, when run in English (the international default) *translation missing* notices may still appear.
+   This is a known situation.

 ### Matriculating students

 The system allows participating institutions to matriculate students in a user friendly way, during the "registration season".